Skip to content

 7. Resources

-Public counselor-facing guides have published conflicting numbers.
-JEI's own checklist is the only authoritative source.
+Public counselor-facing guides and old JEI archive patterns can lag current policy.
+JEI's own checklist and scope page are the authoritative sources.
 Fees, waivers, and policies can change; check at the moment of submission rather than relying on secondary summaries.